syncfusion-content/winui-docs/winui/AvatarView/visual-styles.md

 * Small
 * ExtraSmall

-The following code sample demonstrates how to define visual style of square AvatarView.
+The following code sample illustrates how to set the visual style of AvatarView to `Square`.

 {% tabs %}
 {% highlight xaml %}